BasBuller/PySNN/README.md

 Intention is to mirror most of the structure of PyTorch framework.
 Several core functions are defined in the functional module.

+## Contributing

+Any help, suggestions, or additions to PySNN are greatly appreciated!
+Feel free to make pull request or start a chat about the library.

 ## __Network Definition__

 The overall structure of a network definition is the same as in PyTorch where possible.
 All newly defined object inherit from the nn.Module class.
 The biggest differences are as follows: